HFTSoftwareProject/MoJEC-Backend/README.md

 ## Usage
 ### Conventions
-1. The JUnit test classes cannot be organized in packages.
+- The JUnit test classes cannot be organized in packages.
 Tasks and helper classes can use packages.
-2. JUnit test classes need to be named ...Test.java all other classes cannot end with "Test" or "test"

 ## Development Hints